-Roy C. Nelson is an associate professor at Thunderbird School of Global Management, as well as academic director of Thunderbird’s undergraduate programs.
-He also served as academic director for Thunderbird’s Executive MBA program in Sao Paulo, Brazil.
+Roy C. Nelson is Senior Associate Dean of Thunderbird Undergraduate Programs, as well as Associate Professor (with tenure) at Thunderbird School of Global Management.
+He also served as Academic Director for Thunderbirds Executive MBA program in Sao Paulo, Brazil.

 His industry experience includes working at Pharmacia & Upjohn Corporation (later acquired by Pfizer) in Sao Paulo, Brazil.
 He has also worked as a consultant for various clients, including the World Bank and the Chilean Economic Development Agency (CORFO).
 His work on behalf of CORFO has served to introduce his Thunderbird students to the agency and an opportunity to work directly with senior executives.

 Nelson has taught in executive education with numerous corporations, including programs for Johnson & Johnson, Honeywell International, Acer, LG, Hewlett-Packard, Odebrecht, Cummins, and Kohler.
 He is currently co-academic director for a joint program with the Tec de Monterrey on Developing Ventures in Latin America, to be held in Miami and Mexico City this May.